The Muddy Insider Guide to St Ives

 One Fish Street opened in July 2019 and quickly gained a reputation for serving up innovative and interesting seafood – offering just one tasting menu each day, depending on season and availability.

 At the quieter end of Porthmeor Beach you’ll find West, a little cafe run by some of the team who used to be at Canteen in St Agnes.
-Tucked in a white building it sits alongside beach chalets that you can hire (perfect for stashing your deckchairs and beach gear in) serving up breakfasts, lunches and sourdough pizzas – in new Covid-friendly socially distanced timed slots that you can book online, or grab a takeway coffee and drink on the beach.
+Tucked in a white building it sits alongside beach chalets that you can hire (perfect for stashing your deckchairs and beach gear in) serving up breakfasts, lunches and sourdough pizzas downstairs, plus a new ‘fish bar’ upstairs, or grab a takeway coffee and drink on the beach.
 Tables outside the cafe are seagull free thanks to some nifty wire work which puts them off – take your own risk on the beach!

 On Fore Street and just a stone’s throw from the harbour you’ll find the Sea Food Cafe.
 Pick your fresher-than-fresh seafood, meat or poultry from the counter, choose your sides (roasted garlic and rosemary new potatoes for me, thanks) and they’ll rustle up a plate for you.